semiautomatix/email-whisperer/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Author

+For more information about the creator of this project, visit [https://gaul.dev](https://gaul.dev).

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.